-In fact, once you get the idea of a formula out of your head, you are more likely to succeed by crafting good college essays that professors actually respect.
+Once you’ve gotten the idea of a precise formula out of your head, you’ll be more likely to succeed in crafting good college essays that your professors will respect.

 Clarify Basic Expectations

-Writing college essays often requires adhering to a set of guidelines, so you should ask the pertinent questions when you get the assignment.
-If you are not handed a rubric sheet, feel free to ask the teacher how many pages the paper is supposed to be, what kind of essay it is and how many sources you have to use.
+Writing good college essays often requires adhering to a set of guidelines, so you should ask the pertinent questions when you get the assignment.
+If you aren’t provided with a rubric, feel free to ask the teacher how many pages the paper is supposed to be, what kind of essay it is, what format it should be in (for example, MLA or Chicago style) and how many sources you should use.

-But there is a difference between clarifying the assignment and expecting your teacher to hold your hand so you can write good college essays.
+However, there is a difference between clarifying the assignment and expecting your teachers to hold your hand so you can write good college essays.
 If your professor tells you to pick a subject, trust that this is exactly what you are supposed to do.
-Of course, you can double check to make sure there are no topics that are off limits, and then use your imagination.
+Of course, you can double check to make sure there are no topics that are off limits — then use your imagination.

 This kind of freedom offers you the chance to pick a topic you truly care about.
-That’s often the secret to writing good essays, so your professor is really doing you a favor when giving you this much freedom.
+That’s often the secret to writing good essays, so look at the open-ended nature of your essay topic as your professor’s way of doing you a favor.

 Look at Other Great College Essays